jerin-mx/Neuro-Genomics-Explorer/README.md

 # Single-Cell RNA-seq Analysis of Mouse Neocortex

 ## Overview
-This project aims to analyze single-cell RNA sequencing (RNA-seq) data from the mouse neocortex, with the objective of uncovering its hierarchical structure and identifying key genes.
-The neocortex is crucial for higher-level brain functions such as perception and cognition.
-Through this analysis, we explore the complexities of cellular gene expression within this brain region, leveraging various subsets of a comprehensive dataset compiled by the Allen Institute.
+This project focuses on analyzing a single-cell RNA sequencing (RNA-seq) dataset from the mouse neocortex, aiming to unveil hierarchical structures and identify significant genes.
+The dataset, compiled by the Allen Institute, encompasses various subsets of a larger single-cell RNA-seq dataset, offering insights into the cellular composition of the neocortex, a critical brain region responsible for higher-level functions like perception and cognition.

 ## Data Description
-The dataset consists of a counts matrix, where each row represents an individual cell and each column corresponds to a gene, measured in normalized transcript compatibility counts (TCC), scaled to counts per million.
-This structure allows us to quantify gene expression levels across different cells.
+The RNA-seq data is structured as a counts matrix, with rows representing individual cells and columns corresponding to genes, measured as normalized transcript compatibility counts (TCC) in counts per million.
+This setup allows for the quantitative analysis of gene expression levels across cells.

-## Data Sources
+## Dataset Structure
-The data, available in gene_analysis_data.tar.gz, is divided into three main parts for structured analysis:

-- Labeled Subset (p1): A small, labeled portion of the dataset including a count matrix and clustering labels derived from domain knowledge and statistical testing.
-This subset serves as a foundation for initial exploratory analysis.
+- p1 (Labeled Subset): A small portion of the data with both a counts matrix (X) and "ground truth" clustering labels (y), derived from domain knowledge and statistical testing, for initial analysis.
-- Unsupervised Subset (p2_unsupervised): Contains only a count matrix for further exploration without predefined labels.
+- p2_unsupervised: Contains only a count matrix for exploratory analysis without predefined labels.
-- Evaluation Subset (p2_evaluation): Includes labeled training and test sets for evaluating feature selection and model performance.
+- p2_evaluation: Includes a labeled training and test set for feature selection evaluation.
-Reduced versions of the unsupervised and evaluation datasets (p2_unsupervised_reduced and p2_evaluation_reduced) are provided for efficiency in computational resource usage.
+Reduced versions of the datasets ('p2_unsupervised_reduced' and 'p2_evaluation_reduced') are available for more resource-efficient analysis.

 ## Methodology
-Our analysis consists of three main stages, each designed to progressively explore and understand the dataset's underlying structure and the role of genes in cellular differentiation:

-- Exploratory Analysis: Utilizing visualization and clustering techniques to unveil the dataset's structure and identify clusters within the cell population.
+### Phase 1: Exploratory Analysis
+Objective: Explore a small subset of the data using visualization and clustering methods to understand its structure.
+Tools: Various visualization techniques and clustering algorithms.
+### Phase 2: Feature Discovery
-- Feature Discovery: Applying clustering and logistic regression on a larger subset to identify informative features distinguishing different cell types.
+Objective: Expand analysis to a larger subset, employing clustering and logistic regression to unearth features that distinguish cell types.
+Approach: Utilize insights from Phase 1 to guide feature selection and model evaluation.
+### Phase 3: Robustness and Reevaluation
-- Robustness Check: Revisiting analytical decisions (e.g., T-SNE hyperparameters, cluster numbers) to assess the stability of our findings against these choices.
+Objective: Reassess analytical decisions (e.g., T-SNE hyperparameters, cluster count) to evaluate the robustness of findings.
+Method: Critical examination of methodological choices and their impact on the results.

 ## Requirements
 Python 3.x